dreamwhite/OC-Anonymizer/README.md

 - **Security Settings**:
 	- `Misc/Security/ApECID` = `0`
 	- `Misc/Security/ScanPolicy` = `0`
-	- `Misc/Security/SecureBootModel` = `Disabled` &rarr; Disables Apple Secure Boot hardware model to avoid issues during Installation.
-Re-enable in Post-Install so System Updates work when using an SMBIOS of a Mac model with a T2 Security Chip.
+	- `Misc/Security/SecureBootModel` = `Disabled` &rarr; :warning: Disables Apple Secure Boot hardware model to avoid issues during Installation.
+Re-enable it in Post-Install so System Updates work when using an SMBIOS of a Mac model with a T2 Security Chip.
 	- `Misc/Security/Vault` = `Optional`
 - **Other Settings**:
-	- Sets `Misc/Boot/LauncherOption` to `Disabled` &rarr; To avoid changing Boot Menu entries on the target system
+	- Sets `Misc/Boot/LauncherOption` to `Disabled` &rarr; To avoid changing boot menu entries on the target system's Firmware/BIOS.
-	- Deletes custom entries from `Misc/BlessOverride`
+	- Removes custom entries from `Misc/BlessOverride`
-	- Deletes custom boot loader entries from `Misc/Entries`
+	- Removes custom boot loader entries from `Misc/Entries`
 	- Sets `Misc/Debug/Target` to `3` (Default)
 	- `UEFI/APFS`: Changes `MinDate` and `MinVersion` to `-1` to maximize macOS compatibility